 The presence of international students at Laidlaw College adds significantly to the richness and vibrancy of our classrooms, scholarship and community life.
 We are committed to being an intercultural college and welcome participation in our programmes from students from abroad.

 To qualify for consideration of the award of a scholarship you should meet the following criteria:

-- Demonstrate a commitment to what it means to being a Christian in Aotearoa New Zealand - 2.
-Be able to show evidence of academic achievement in your first year of study at Laidlaw College, and involvement in the Laidlaw community. - 3.
-Demonstrate genuine financial hardship
+- Zealand

+- College, and involvement in the Laidlaw community.

+- 3. Demonstrate genuine financial hardship